Wilhelm Unger: Life

 Several of his Jewish fellow internees broke down because of the bad treatment and committed suicide.
 However, by the end of that summer reports of the atrocities had reached the British parliament and the authorities slowly began to rethink their policy of locking up the political and racially selected refugees from Nazi Germany.
 After intervention on his behalf by PEN International Wilhelm Unger was released and shipped back from Australia.
 Following another eventful voyage, on his arrival in Liverpool on 7 December 1941, in his own words, "I received the news about Pearl Harbor.
 The Japanese/American war had begun ...
 That meant that the war would not be over any time soon".
 He spent the next few years in London where there are indications that till the end of the war he worked for the "Culture Department" of the BBC.

-In October 1947 he visited Germany on behalf of the British military administration and attended the First German Wroters' Congress, which was held in Berlin (where the city's political and administrative divisions were not yet replicated by the physical barriers that would appear during the next four or five years).
+In October 1947 he visited Germany on behalf of the British military administration and attended the First German Writers' Congress, which was held in Berlin (where the city's political and administrative divisions were not yet replicated by the physical barriers that would appear during the next four or five years).
 He arrived with a mandate from PEN International to identify twenty German authors of international repute, untainted by the nation's recent history, able to found a new German PEN centre.
 He was deeply shocked to see the extent of the destruction of the German cities and by the "inner emptiness of the war generation".

-It as not till 1956 that Wilhelm Unger returned to live in Cologne, where he worked for the "Feuilleton" supplement of the Kölner Stadt-Anzeiger (daily newspaper), also making contributions on WDR and on the international radio service Deutsche Welle, as national broadcasting in West Germany became increasingly focused on Cologne.
+It was not till 1956 that Wilhelm Unger returned to live in Cologne, where he worked for the feuilleton supplement of the Kölner Stadt-Anzeiger (daily newspaper), also making contributions on WDR and on the international radio service Deutsche Welle, as national broadcasting in West Germany became increasingly focused on Cologne.
 He also wrote for the precursor to the Jüdische Allgemeine weekly news magazine.
 As a commentator and theatre critic he used his influence to encourage young director-impresarios such as his friends Peter Zadek and Jürgen Flimm.

 Unger was a co-founder of the Cologne Association for Christian-Jewish Collaboration (1958) and of the Germania Judaica library (1959), together with Heinrich Böll and Paul Schallück.

 He died in Cologne on 20 December 1985.